 An accident at work can be physically and financially devastating to you and your family.
 In addition to painful injuries and emotional distress, a workplace accident can keep you from returning to work.
 You may require expensive medical treatment.
 There is stress over lost income, how to pay medical bills and anxiety over if and when you will heal.

 If you are injured at work, call the Wieand Law Firm to discuss your legal rights.
-Let us handle the complicated legal aspects of your claim so you can focus on your health and well being.
-For a free and friendly consultation, call 1(800) 481-5206 or submit a description of your claim through the online contact form.
+Let us handle the complicated legal aspects of your claim so you can focus on your health and well-being.
+For a free and friendly consultation, call 1(877) 654-3887 or submit a description of your claim through the online contact form.

-Workers compensation is statutory system which was enacted to guarantee employees hurt on the job would quickly receive needed benefits and payments.
-Workers compensation is a “no fault” system in which employees are entitled to receive assistance regardless of who is at fault.
+Workers compensation is the statutory system which was enacted to guarantee employees hurt on the job would quickly receive needed benefits and payments.
+Workers compensation is a “no-fault” system in which employees are entitled to receive assistance regardless of who is at fault.
 It provides various benefits, including:

 You should not wait to report your injury if you have a workplace accident.
 If you do not report an accident on time, your employer may deny you payment for medical treatment and out of work benefits.
 In addition, if you don’t promptly report your injury, the defense may question the credibility of your claim and if your injury actually occurred at work.

-Under workman’s compensation law, employers must cover payment for lost wages as well as all accident related medical expenses.
+Under workman’s compensation law, employers must cover payment for lost wages as well as all accident-related medical expenses.
 However, there are numerous rules and requirements that must be met for an employee’s claim to be accepted.
-If you workers compensation claim is denied, you should consult with a workers compensation lawyer immediately to discuss your legal rights.
+If your workers’ compensation claim is denied, you should consult with a workers compensation lawyer immediately to discuss your legal rights.

 It is important to note that independent contractors are not employees.
 Whether an independent contractor is entitled to worker’s compensation benefits in Pennsylvania or New Jersey will depend on that worker’s unique circumstances.
 You should consult with an experienced attorney if you encounter this issue.